badsyntax/github-action-issue-comment/README.md

 ### Comment Id

-If you're you are using a matrix strategy, you must make the id unique by appending the matrix id to it, for example:
+The comment ID _must be unique_ across jobs and matrix runs, for example:

 ```yml
 jobs: